BB2ME #22 – Why you should discard any bad card in life

 Discard bad card #3 – I can do anything

 Many self-help books and gurus believe the mantra that you can do anything.
 You cannot.
 Don’t fool yourself.
-I have written about this topic before so I will not belabor the point.
+I have written about this topic before, so I will not elaborate.
 The fact is that you cannot do anything you want.
 No one can.
-It is best to focus your efforts on your strengths, passions, and desires, rather than believe that anything is possible for all of us.
-If you are holding this card in your hand – get rid of it.
+It is best to focus your efforts on your strengths, passions, and desires rather than believe that anything is possible for all of us.
+If you are holding this card, get rid of it.

-This saying is bad advice – plain and simple.
+This saying is terrible advice – plain and simple.

 How I incorporated this billboard into my life

-I realize that life is not fair, recognize that many things are my fault, and that I cannot do anything.
-I got rid of a few other bad cards in my hand.
-Cards like everything happens for a reason, love is all you need, and money is the root of all evil.
+I realize that life is not fair, that many things are my fault, and that I cannot do anything.
+I got rid of a few other bad cards in my hand—cards like everything happens for a reason, love is all you need, and money is the root of all evil.
 Now, I am trying to play my cards the best I can.
-Who knows – I may win a few more games.
+Who knows—I may win a few more games.

 Make sure you play your good cards.